kulinichevgeny/WD-landing-page/README.md

 ![Landing Page Preview](/img/readme/preview.png)

----

 ## About

 This is the first IT SHATLE homework.
 A simple inline-block project.
-You can find [layout](https://www.figma.com/file/YsfjeAFFHecZ8KV8AMDu7t0J/Templates-3.-More-on-Figma.info) here.
+You can find [layout](https://www.figma.com/file/YsfjeAFFHecZ8KV8AMDu7t0J/Templates-3.-More-on-Figma.info) here

 ## Questions?

 Have a bug or an issue with this project?
-[Open a new issue](https://github.com/kulinichevgeny/inline-block-project/issues/new) here on GitHub.
+[Open a new issue](https://github.com/kulinichevgeny/inline-block-project/issues/new) here on GitHub

 ## Developer